cointobanks/lifetioncoin-docs/_includes/devdoc/guide_block_chain.md

-Because each block header must hash to a value below the target threshold, and because each block is linked to the block that preceded it, it requires (on average) as much hashing power to propagate a modified block as the entire Dash network expended between the time the original block was created and the present time.
+Because each block header must hash to a value below the target threshold, and because each block is linked to the block that preceded it, it requires (on average) as much hashing power to propagate a modified block as the entire Lifetioncoin network expended between the time the original block was created and the present time.
 Only if you acquired a majority of the network's hashing power could you reliably execute such a [51 percent attack][/en/glossary/51-percent-attack]{:#term-51-attack}{:.term} against